What does an All of Government climate fight look like?

 Interior Department controls public lands.
 It includes the Fish and Wildlife Service.
 Climate change impacts have taken a swift and terrible toll on endangered species.
 Interior also controls oil and gas operations on public lands and in offshore waters.
 This department will also carry out Biden’s campaign pledge that the US will conserve nearly one-third of all land and water by 2030.

-Representative Deb Haaland of New Mexico is Biden’s pick for secretary of the Interior.
-If confirmed, she will become the first Indigenous cabinet secretary.
+Representative Deb Haaland of New Mexico has been confirmed as Secretary of the Interior.
+She is the first Indigenous cabinet secretary.

 Haaland on climate and Indigenous rights: